The Lakes Mall

-The Lakes Mall is an enclosed shopping mall in serving the city of Muskegon, Michigan, United States.
+The Lakes Mall is an enclosed shopping mall serving the city of Muskegon, Michigan, United States.
 It is located in Fruitport Township, with a Muskegon mailing address.
 Opened in 2001, the mall features more than sixty retailers, plus a food court, in 645677 sqft of gross leasable area.
-Anchor stores are Dick's Sporting Goods, Family Farm & Home, Lange’s Comics, and JCPenney, with two vacancies last occupied by Sears and Younkers.
+Anchor stores are Dick's Sporting Goods, Family Farm & Home, JCPenney, Lange's Comics, and Soar N Bounce with one vacant anchor store last occupied by Sears.